pafalium/gd-web-env/readme.md

 ## Building
-* You'll need to have [node.js](https://nodejs.org/en/) and [gulp](http://gulpjs.com/) installed.
+You need to have [node.js](https://nodejs.org/en/) and [gulp](http://gulpjs.com/) installed.

-* Then open up a console in the repository's root directory and run `npm install`.
+Then open up a console in the repository's root directory and run `npm install`.
 This will install all dependencies required for the web page itself and for the rest of the build process.

-* Run `gulp` to build the web page.
+Run `gulp` to build the web page.

 ## Running
-After the web page as been built, what remains to be done is start the server.
+After the web page as been built, what remains is starting the server and opening up the environment.

 You'll need to install [Racket](https://racket-lang.org/).